-German Rotweinbraten or Braised Beef in Red Wine is a German recipe that is wonderful for the holiday menu.
-The beef will be marinated for almost one day in a red wine marinade that makes the meat tender and adds a light red wine taste to it.
+German Rotweinbraten or Braised Beef in Red Wine is a German dish that is wonderful for the festive/holiday menu.
+The beef will be marinated for almost one day in a red wine marinade that makes the meat tender, and adds a subtle red wine taste to it.
 Serve it with your favorite side dish.
 The best combined with German Spaetzle (speciel pasta) and red cabbage.
 Happy Cooking!

 750 ml red wine like Merlot